The Bad, The Dad, and The Ugly

 • prodigal son illustration

 • Threw a party.
-Despite the public embarrassment caused by his younger son’s previous inappropriate behavior, the dad invited all his buds, extended family, and even his servants to a massive feast in honor of his son’s return.
+Despite the public humiliation caused by his younger son’s previous inappropriate behavior, the dad invited all his buds, extended family, and even his servants to a massive feast in honor of his son’s return.

 Wow!
 What a homecoming!
 In a matter of moments, this kid has gone from zero to hero!

 Jesus mentions nothing about it, but we can certainly imagine the incredible gratitude The Bad is feeling towards The Dad right about now.
-He brought nothing to the table other than humility — even that was out of sheer desperation.
+He brought nothing to the table other than humility and even that was out of sheer desperation.
 His restoration is entirely due to Pop’s off-the-chain mercy and forgiveness.

 He who is forgiven much loves much (see Luke 7:47).